New Visitation Policies in Butte County Jail Due to COVID-19 Coronavirus

 Whether the inmates are safe from contracting the coronavirus depends entirely on two things:

 At this stage most people who get the coronavirus show very few symptoms beyond what you might experience with a bad cold or a mild case of the common flu.
-In fact, the Omicron variant is turning out to be less deadly than the common flu we experience every year.
+Newer variants are turning out to be less deadly than the common flu we experience every year.

 Studies that have been done are showing that the hardest hit are those 60 years of age and older, those with pre-existing medical issues like diabetes, leukemia or obese individuals.
 Young men and women rarely become very ill, and when they do, seem to recover quickly.

-We will continuously update this page as the spread of this virus accelerates and changes to policies occur.
+We will continuously update this page as the virus changes and new policies are instituted.

 1. First, Register or Sign In to GettingOut/GTL